spakai/cicd_github/README.md

 When a push targets the `main` branch and the validation job succeeds, the workflow automatically builds the Docker image and publishes it to Docker Hub.

 See `.github/workflows/ci.yml` for details.

+### AI-assisted security review

+The pipeline can optionally run a Snyk Code scan that leverages AI to surface and suggest fixes for security issues highlighted by tools such as Bandit.
+To enable it:

+1. Create a free account at [Snyk](https://snyk.io/) and generate an API token from **Account settings → API tokens**.
+2. Add the token to your repository as the `SNYK_TOKEN` secret under **Settings → Secrets and variables → Actions**.

+When the secret is present the `Snyk Code AI review` job executes on every push and pull request, uploads a JSON report artifact, and blocks the publish stage if it finds issues.

 ### Suggested Next Stage